-Even though no one knows exactly when the papaya salad became a common dish, or where it is originated, and the ingredients, the way they are processed are slightly different across countries, but all of the variations use the green papaya as the main ingredient and have a distinctive sour taste.
+Even though no one knows exactly when the papaya salad became a common dish, or where it originated, and the ingredients and the way they are processed are slightly different across countries, all of the variations use green papaya as the main ingredient and have a distinctive sour taste.

 “Goi du du” is constantly on the top list of must-eat street foods in Ho Chi Minh city.
-Enjoying delicious green papaya salad on hot summer days help cool down the heat.
-The appealing combination of sweet, sour, and spicy taste have made the dish even more and more popular.
+Enjoying delicious green papaya salad on hot summer days helps cool down the heat.
+The appealing combination of sweet, sour, and spicy tastes has made the dish even more and more popular.
 And thanks to the tropical climate, papaya is available all year round.
 Other main ingredients are also sold at a low price, so the dish’s price is reasonable.

 Do you want to try this delicious Vietnamese street food?
 These food stalls we name below are the most popular and favorite of the locals, selling beef jerky papaya salad.

 Location 1: 93 Cach Mang Thang 8 Street, Ben Nghe Ward, District 1